Geeks-Solutions/sections-cms/README.md

  * Create file configuration for i18n required by the library under /i18n/lang/en.js /i18n/lang/fr.js

  * Create a configured first page with sections under /pages/_url.vue

+ * Update nitro configuration to enable Text Compressions with gzip and brotli (Better for page speed performance)

  * Add 13 fully customizable and ready to use section types + the required Tailwind configurations for them only if answered yes on the fourth question
 ``?
 Add 13 ready to use section types to your project Yes``